By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 This is a great chance to combine a competition, you know how adults like competitions, with some teamwork and the great outdoors.
 What would you expect to see if you walked in the park or woods?
 Make a list of what might be there if you looked really hard.
 Did you see the squirrel and the toad?

 Any other ideas for how to be childlike and have fun once more?
-Wouldn’t it be good to get some play back in your life?
+Wouldn’t it be good to get some play, back into your life?